Maryam al-Otaibi: Post-release

 Following her release, al-Otaibi was made subject to a travel ban and was reportedly banned from speaking out publicly, though she did not know the ban was in place until she attempted to leave Saudi Arabia in 2022.
 That year, following unsuccessful complaints made to the Royal Court, Grievances Board, Human Rights Commission, Crown Prince's Office and the Emirate of Riyadh Province, al-Otaibi posted on social media about the lack of state accountability for alleged mistreatment she experienced while in detention.
-Following this, she was arrested and on 27 June 2022, sentenced by the Riyadh Criminal Court to a four month suspended prison sentence, a 100, 000 SAR fine, and the confiscation of her mobile phone.
+Following this, she was arrested and on 27 June 2022, sentenced by the Riyadh Criminal Court to a four-month suspended prison sentence, a 100, 000 SAR fine, and the confiscation of her mobile phone.

 Response

 The European Saudi Organisation for Human Rights has described the charges against al-Otaibi stretching back to 2016 as showing the "true face" of the Saudi government's treatment of women and their human rights, and criticised her 2022 trial for authorities' decision to charge al-Otaibi for publicising her mistreatment rather than investigating the allegations she had made.

 In May 2025, seven members of parliament from the House of Commons and three members of the House of Lords wrote to David Lammy, the Foreign Secretary of the United Kingdom, expressing their "deep concern" at the case of al-Otaibi and her sister Manahel, calling on him to use diplomatic means to end al-Otaibi's travel ban, as well as Manahel's ongoing detention.
 The Gulf Centre for Human Rights similarly called on Saudi authorities to stop harassing al-Otaibi and to abolish restrictions on female Saudi citizens under male guardianship laws.

-A spokesperson for the Saudi government stated that al-Otaibi was not subject to any restrictions "other than... the administrative decision issued by the competent authority prohibitng [her] from travelling abroad".
+A spokesperson for the Saudi government stated that al-Otaibi was not subject to any restrictions "other than... the administrative decision issued by the competent authority prohibiting [her] from travelling abroad".